Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/methods_and_data.md

 names of the variables extracted from the original data files.
 - The number of observations with valid values for the variable, and the number of observations with missing values.

-- For quantitative variables
+- For quantitative variables:
     - Basic summary statistics, including the mean, standard deviation, minimum, 25th percentile, median, 75th percentile, and maximum.
     - A histogram and/or a box plot.
     - For categorical variables
     - A frequency table.
     - A bar chart illustrating the frequency distribution.
     - For every variable: After completing the above tasks, provide a brief (2-5 sentence) reflection.
 What stands out?
 Is there anything hard to believe?

-- The Data Appendix must be submitted on Lyceum as a PDF prior to the deadline (Nov 9 at 12pm).
-Please title the document “Data Appendix – Last Name” (where “Last Name” is replaced with your last name).
-3. Code file.
+3. Code files.
 Write a file (or files) to generate all the descriptive statistics, tables and figures needed for the Data Appendix.
 These should be created using your analysis data.
 Give this command file a relevant name and save it in your Command Files folder.
 Remember, for full credit all command files should be fully